Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Setting_up_React_Query.md

 }
 ```

-> **NOTE**: If we don't have anything in our cache, then the ReactQueryDevtools is completely empty, but in the next lecture, we will start fetching some data, and so then that will show up right there in the DevTools.
+> **NOTE**: If we don't have anything in our cache, then the ReactQueryDevtools is completely empty, but in the next lectures, we will start fetching some data, and so then that will show up right there in the DevTools.

 ### React Query DevTools: `stale`, `inactive` & `fresh` status

 ==The `stale` status that you see in React Query DevTools means that the data is out of date (old), so it's basically invalid.
-So therefore, when we do certain things, React Query will automatically re-fetch the data.== One of the things that we can do, which will then trigger a re-fetch, is to move away from the current browser tab and then come back to it later.
+So therefore, when we do certain things, React Query will automatically refetch the data.== One of the things that we can do, which will then trigger a re-fetch, is to move away from the current browser tab and then come back to it later.
 So that will trigger a re-fetch as soon _as the data has the staled (`stale` status)_.

+> **IMPORTANT**: ==**As long as data is fresh, it will always come from the cache only.**== You will not see a network request for fresh data, no matter how often you want to retrieve it.

 You can control the `stale` time by overwrite the `staleTime` property: